elisabeth11kw/Pracium_Class1/README.md

 5.1	Create Source Table 	USPopulation.sql	- Create table from csv file USPopulation.csv with population count by state

 ## Source Data Files

+*	First, I will use some exploratory data analysis to explain the data.
+*	Run some queries to view data and summarize for reporting.
+*	Comparison of energy to population and commercial energy use vs. residential.
+* Compare the population in the united states by pulling population counts by state compared to wind and solar power potential by location.

 2.2	Source Data File	USPopulation.csv	- Create tables for Wind Solar and US Population